Basith-P/Dicee/README.md

 # Dicee

-Just a simple app built to learn flutter
+Just a simple app that changes dices when taping on it